Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 ![image of the processed location in text in Thompson Park, GA](./assets/parseImage_interactive_example3.png)

 Let's copy that `NATO MGRS` into Google Maps:

 ![zoomed image of thompson park drone photo, compared side by side with Google Maps of resolved location.
 The center point of the drone photo on the left is marked with a small red circle](./assets/pretty_good.jpg)

 Pretty good!

+(note: the NATO 10-digit grid without GZD is underlined for easy reference.
+We need to include the full MGRS with GZD to give the precise location.
+An alternate, Warsaw pact style SK42 Gauss-Krüger grid ref is similarly underlined)

 #### headless